tlack/vino/README.md

 ====

 Vino is a Vine.co API client written in JavaScript.
-It is targeted toward Node.js, but should be usable via the browser notwithstanding CORS issues.
+It is targeted toward Node.js, but should be usable via the browser, CORS issues notwithstanding.

 Features
 --------